-These protein muffins are delicious!
+These protein muffins are so delicious!
 They are light and fluffy, and each of them contains 13 grams of protein.
 I love how filling they are.
 When I have two of them for breakfast, I'm not hungry for hours.
+Two other high-protein breakfast options are chaffles (36 grams of protein per serving) and protein pancakes (31 grams of protein per serving).

 - Greek yogurt: Whole-milk yogurt has the best flavor.
 Sour cream works, too, but has less protein.

-- Almond flour: I use blanched, finely ground almond flour.
+- Almond flour: I use superfine almond flour.
 I don't recommend using a coarse almond meal in this recipe.

 - Whey protein powder: I use Biochem unflavored protein powder.